recoverysource/recoverysource.io/funding.rst

 7th Tradition
 =============

-Recovery Source is fully self-supported by voluntary contributions from project members who desire to share such expenses.
-This project does not accept outside donations.
+``Recovery Source`` is a "passion project," created from a drive to enable struggling groups to reach those who still suffer.
+This project is fully self-supported by voluntary contributions from project members who desire to share such expenses.

+``Recovery Source`` will remain completely free for all 12-Step programs that find the service useful; no outside donations are accepted.
+Developers who join this project are only permitted to contribute after one year of membership.

 Financial Disclosure
 --------------------

-Recovery Source strives for solutions with the lowest total cost of ownership, focusing on predictable billing and end-user experience.
+Recovery Source strives for solutions with the lowest total cost of ownership, focusing on both predictable billing and a high quality end-user experience.

 **Recurring Costs:**